edarchimbaud/vnpy/docs/portfolio_strategy.md

 * out parameter: none

-The on_bars function is called when the strategy receives the latest K-line data (the default push is a one-minute K-line based on Tick Synthesis for live trading, and for backtesting it depends on the frequency of the K-line data filled in when selecting the parameters).
+The on_bars function is called when the strategy receives the latest bar data (the default push is a one-minute bar based on Tick Synthesis for live trading, and for backtesting it depends on the frequency of the bar data filled in when selecting the parameters).

-Unlike the CTA strategy module, the Multi-Contract Portfolio strategy module receives the K-line pushes through the on_bars callback function to receive the K-line data of all the contracts at that point in time at once, rather than through the on_bar function to receive them one by one (there is no way to determine whether the K-line at the current point in time has all gone through).
+Unlike the CTA strategy module, the Multi-Contract Portfolio strategy module receives the bar pushes through the on_bars callback function to receive the bar data of all the contracts at that point in time at once, rather than through the on_bar function to receive them one by one (there is no way to determine whether the bar at the current point in time has all gone through).

 There are two ways of writing this that have appeared in the example strategy:

-1. If the strategy is based on on_bars advances to the K-line transaction, then please write the transaction request class function under the on_bars function (because this example strategy class PortfolioBollChannelStrategy is not based on the on_bars transaction, so not an example of the explanation.
+1. If the strategy is based on on_bars advances to the bar transaction, then please write the transaction request class function under the on_bars function (because this example strategy class PortfolioBollChannelStrategy is not based on the on_bars transaction, so not an example of the explanation.
 Sample code based on on_bars trading can refer to other sample strategy);

-2. If the strategy needs to be based on on_bars advances to the K-line data through the PortfolioBarGenerator synthesized longer period of the K-line to trade, then please on_bars in the call PortfolioBarGenerator update_bars function, the received bars into the previously created pbg instance, as shown in the code below:
+2. If the strategy needs to be based on on_bars advances to the bar data through the PortfolioBarGenerator synthesized longer period of the bar to trade, then please on_bars in the call PortfolioBarGenerator update_bars function, the received bars into the previously created pbg instance, as shown in the code below:

 ```python 3
     def on_bars(self, bars: Dict[str, BarData]):